-Section 11.16.060 of the Noise Ordinance identifies specific activities that would be exempt from the provisions of the noise restrictions.
-Exempted activities include, but are not limited to, construction, repair, remodeling and grading, provided such activities do not take place between the hours of 8:00 p.m. and 7:00 a.m. on weekdays, including Saturday, or at any time on Sunday or a federal holiday.
+Section 11.16.050 of the Noise Ordinance identifies specific activities that would be exempt from the provisions of the noise restrictions.
+Exempted activities include, but are not limited to, construction, repair, remodeling, and grading, provided that: (1) the City has issued a building permit, grading permit, or similar permit for such activities; (2) said activities do not take place between the hours of 8:00 p.m. and 7:00 a.m.
+Monday through Saturday, or at any time on Sunday or a legal City of Lake Forest holiday; and (3) the average construction noise levels do not exceed 80 dBA Leq(1-hour) at nearby "noise-sensitive land uses," as that term is defined in Section 11.16.020 of the Municipal Code.